1AbdullahButt/AI-Voice-Order-Management/README.md

 3. The customer confirms or requests changes through voice
 4. **Whisper** transcribes the audio
 5. **GPT-4o** interprets the intent
-6. **Google Sheets API** updates the sheet automatically — no typing required
+6. **Google Sheets API** updates the sheet automatically.
+NO TYPING REQUIRED

 ---